-It’s also our mindset that tells us we’re a terrible mother when we mess up or conversely reminds us that we’re not obligated to engage in contentious debates with strangers on the internet and it’s fine to just remove yourself from the situation.
-That’s what I keep telling myself, anyway.
+It’s our emotions that whisper to us that we’re terrible mothers when we mess up.
+Or remind us that we’re not obligated to engage in debates with strangers on the internet.
+Keep on scrolling!

 Why Moms Often Neglect Emotional Self Care

 Moms live in a special kind of busy…one that’s hard for anyone who isn’t a mother to understand.

-Below is a post I shared on Instagram that details many of the emotional loads we carry everyday as moms.
+Below is a post I shared on Instagram that details many of the emotional loads we carry every day as moms.

 View this post on Instagram